JakubCzura/FuturumCampaign/README.md

 # FuturumCampaign

-An application to manage campaign of products to sell.
+An application to manage campaigns of products to sell.

 Additional stuff:
 Icon - https://icon-icons.com/icon/Basket-cart-e-commerce-shop-shopping-commerce-buy/120547